A Disciplined Approach to Minimize Rattle Issues in Automotive Glove Box Assembly 2018-01-1481

-Nowadays, perception of automotive quality playing a crucial role in costumer decision of vehicle purchase.
-Hence, automotive OEM’s are now working on the philosophy of “sound is quality”.
-Out of all the NVH issues identified in a vehicle, the ranking of BSR stands high and glove box rattle is one of the issue that is continuously popping up in all customer verbatim.
+Nowadays, perception of automotive quality plays a crucial role in customer decision of vehicle purchase.
+Hence, automotive OEM’s are now working on the philosophy of “Quality Sound”.
+Out of all the Noise, Vibration & Harshness (NVH) issues identified in a vehicle, the ranking of Buzz, Squeak & Rattle (BSR) stands high and glove box rattle is one of the issues that is continuously observed in all customer verbatim.
 Specific issues like lid rattle and latch rattle are predominant and gets worse over mileage accumulation.
-Also minimizing BSR issues in glove box is difficult due to latch mechanism.
-While deciding the bumper specifications more weightage is given to efforts.
-The bumper is selected in a way not to increase the opening and closing efforts, but many a times the selected bumpers will not provide enough preload to glove box lid leading to rattle issues.
+Also minimizing BSR issues in glove box is difficult due to complex latch mechanism.
+While deciding the bump stop specifications more weightage is given to efforts.
+The bump stop is selected in a way as not to increase the glove box opening and closing efforts, but the selected bump stops will not provide enough preload to glove box lid leading to rattle issues.
 Also, the contradictory requirements between efforts and rattle makes the scenario more difficult to fine tune bump stop specifications.

 In the present study, an attempt is made to drive the glove box design from BSR point of view by carrying out rattle simulation on glove box assembly.
 The aim is to minimize the BSR issues in assembly without affecting glove box operating efforts.
 The methodology is implemented with realistic themes of finite element modelling and the analysis is performed by utilizing current software capabilities.
 Meaningful information has been extracted to analyze the influence of rubber bump stop design on glove box rattle issues.
 The bump stop pretension force (FP) and calculated dynamic force, (Fd) are key parameters in estimating the BSR performance of glove box assembly.